Dilling-McDaniel Veteran's Award

-Criteria: In order to be eligible for this scholarship, the following criteria must be met:
+Criteria: In order to be eligible for this award, the following criteria must be met.

-- The applicant must have served in the military or be a veteran or be currently serving, and is currently enrolled as a student at Florida State University.
+- The applicant, or their spouse, must have served in the military, as a member of the National Guard or Reserves, or be currently serving, and is enrolled as a student at Florida State University.

-- Applicant must be in good academic standing with a GPA of 2.5 or higher, and must submit a copy of their unofficial transcript.
+- Applicant must be in good academic standing with a GPA of 2.5 or higher.

 - Applicant must submit a one-page statement of purpose detailing: 1) future career goals in Emergency Management or Homeland Security, 2) an explanation of why they are pursuing this award, 3) What they propose to use the monies for.
 (Please note this is not a contract and expenditure needs can change if the award is won)